grysngrhm-tech/graham-devotional/docs/VIEWER.md

 ### Global Default Images

 When admin selects a primary image:
-- Updates `image_url` column (global default)
+- Updates `primary_slot` column (integer 1-4) indicating which slot is the global default
-- All users without personal selection see this image
+- All users without personal selection see the image from this slot
 - Users with personal selections unaffected
+- Uses slot-based reference (not URL duplication) to prevent orphaned references after regeneration

 ### Admin Curation Mode